|

 Choral Society of Northeast Pennsylvania and the Robert Dale Chorale.

-Lisa Cardoni (like Sue Kelly!) is a graduate of Coughlin High School in Wilkes-Barre
+Lisa Cardoni is a graduate of Coughlin High School in Wilkes-Barre

 (where she also learned a Lyric Consort favorite, John Clement's "Flower of Beauty")